It’s all to play for in the Champions League semi-finals

 It’s been a dramatic week for football fans, to say the least.
 After Barcelona’s humiliating 8-2 defeat to Bayern Munich saw them crashing out of the UEFA Champions League in spectacular fashion on Friday, their competitors have stormed through to the semi-finals.
 While the Spanish team have been struggling for some time – despite boasting a player widely considered the best footballer of all time, Lionel Messi – their squad is ageing and arguably past its peak.
 Their German rivals appear to be on top form, and could well be in with a shot for the title.

-Indeed, Bayern Munich’s odds got even better on Saturday after another shocking quarter-final result.
+Indeed, Bayern Munich’s odds got even better on Saturday after another shocking quarter-final result – many got their hands on a UK bonus code for bet365.
 Though Manchester City were favourites to claim the trophy, they too conceded victory in a somewhat surprising fashion, losing 3-1 to Lyon.
 Man City made a few uncharacteristic errors, including Raheem Sterling’s missed shot at an open goal, and also fell victim to a controversial VAR decision, with a goal being awarded to former Celtic player Moussa Dembele despite an apparent foul moments before.
 Nonetheless, Lyon’s determined play saw them to victory and secured them a place in the semi-final against Bayern Munich on Wednesday.

 Before that, though, the first of the two heats will take place tomorrow in a clash between Paris Saint Germain and RB Leipzig, meaning it’s set to be an all-out battle between France and Germany for the 2020 title.
 On Wednesday, the Parisians took on Cinderella team Atalanta in a game that saw the French trailing behind the Italians before delivering two dramatic goals in the closing minutes – an equaliser in the 90th minute followed by a winner in the 93rd.
 RB Leipzig knocked out the first of two Spanish sides on Thursday in a 2-1 victory to Atlético Madrid, delivering another impressive late goal to seal their position in tomorrow’s game.